Originally published in May 2021. Last updated on March 14, 2025.

 How to save time using HVAC proposal software

-There’s one thing that stops many HVAC contractors from creating good-better-best proposals: time.
-It sounds like a lot of work.
+There’s one thing that stops many HVAC professionals from creating good-better-best proposals: time.
+Building a proposal with three separate options can sound like a lot of work—and a lot of math.

-These proposals do take a bit more time than single-option proposals.
-But it’s only a big hassle when you use spreadsheets, Word docs, or pen and paper to create proposals.
+It’s true that these proposals do take a bit more time than single-option proposals.
+But it’s only a hassle if you use spreadsheets, Word docs, or pen and paper to create your HVAC proposals.

 We’ve shown you examples of proposals and quotes made in Jobber.
-Here’s how easy it is to make one yourself:
+Here’s how easy it is to make one yourself using the best HVAC proposal software:

 2. Add an Optional Line Item for each of your good, better, and best products or services.
-Put a description, image, and pricing.
+Put a description, an image, and your cost estimate for each.
 Save the line item so you can sell it again later.

-3. Underneath your ‘Best’ option, click the ‘Recommended’ check box.
+3. Click the Recommended check box beneath your “Best” option.
 This line item will be pre-selected when your customer sees the proposal.

 4. Add financing options so your customer can pay over time.
 Your customer will see their lowest monthly payment option right below your proposal.
 (Jobber connects with Wisetack to make this happen.)